 End of 2014 he teamed up with Maral Salmassi to relaunch Television Rocks records which gives him the opportunity to fully express himself as an A&R and starring Swick, DJ Edgar, Mighty Mark & TT The Artist, DJ Comrade, Cobra Krames, Mace, R-Ash, DJ N.K., Chong X, Banginclude, EQ Why, DJ Tiga,…

 April 2015 he releases his first compilation on French label Folistar, bringing together old and new schools under one flag, House music.
-“Lazy Flow Presents: Paris’ House Finest” brings together fifteen exclusive tracks with as much producers, also available as a mixtape hosted by a MC (DSL) featuring Bustafunk, Matt Mendez, mOnsieurWilly, Madji’k, Jerome Badini, Rude Jude, The Altered Beast, Kaptain Cadillac or The Phantom’s Revenge.
+“Lazy Flow Presents: Paris’ House Finest” brings together fifteen exclusive tracks with as much producers, also available as a mixtape hosted by a MC (DSL) featuring Bustafunk, mOnsieurWilly, Madji’k, Jerome Badini, Rude Jude, The Altered Beast, Kaptain Cadillac ou The Phantom’s Revenge.

 Lazy Flow‘s debut album MOYO MOYO was the first step of an on going series of collaborations and live performances that lead him to assemble the band « Lazy Flow & The Snakes » including musicians (pianist, guitar player, bass player) and singers.
 They rocked the scene of festivals Chorus and Träce as Nouveau Casino or Auditorium of Seynod and open for Naive New Beaters or General Elektriks.

-In 2016 he discovered the breadth of Voguing culture by participating as sound engineer, alongside the iconic French artist Kiddy Smile, to the soundtrack of Gabrielle Culand’s documentary “Paris is Voguing”.
-Very touched and fascinated by this movement he made his first steps as a DJ.
-Then in 2017 he joined the first French House of Voguing House of LaDurée and, with the alias of L.Y.F., heavily invests himself into Ballroom culture alongside MC Matyouz.
-His beats quickly cross borders because of their originality in which he brings with ease his various Afro-Latin influences within this music.
-It’s also this year that he returns to his passion for edits and mashups and turns his favorites as his guilty pleasures into afro, voguing, baile funk or soca, nothing stops him and he’s very often right on the mark.
+In 2016, he discovered the breadth of Ballroom culture by participating as a sound engineer, alongside iconic French artist Kiddy Smile, in the soundtrack of Gabrielle Culand’s documentary “Paris is Voguing”.
+Very touched and fascinated by this movement, he began his first steps as a DJ.
+In 2017, he joined the first French Ballroom House, House of LaDurée, and with the alias, L.Y.F., he became more involved as a Voguing producer alongside MC Matyouz.
+His beats quickly crossed borders thanks largely to their originality, where he easily melded his Afro-Latin influences within the genre.
+In the same year, he returned to one of his favorite crafts, creating edits and mashups, turning his favorites as his guilty pleasures with afro, voguing, baile funk or soca sauce, holding nothing back, always on the fly.

-With his success he quickly inspires renowned choreographers and dancers and some of these performances quickly exceed the million seen as the now classic Bololo Ha Ha in 2018 choreographed by Dez Soliven for Jade Chynoweth.
-His edits even manage to touch the artists concerned like Gala who will make him a dubplate of his timeless tube Freed From Desire and a shout out on Let Ha Boy Cry.
-This year will also mark the release of the first opus of his Tropical Vogue EP series, hybrid laboratory dedicated to voguing dance at the crossroads of contemporary music from the African, Latin and Caribbean continents.
+The following year, he was voted best DJ by the Paris ballroom scene.
+His success, rapidly inspired renowned choreographers and dancers.
+Some of their performances quickly exceeded one million views, like his now classic Bololo Ha Ha in 2018, which was choreographed by Dez Soliven for Jade Chynoweth.
+His edits even manage to touch the original artists, like Gala who is making him a dubplate of her timeless tune Freed From Desire and also shouted him out on Let Ha Boy Cry.
+This year will also mark the release of the first opus of his Tropical Vogue EP series, a hybrid lab experiment dedicated to vogue dance at the crossroads of contemporary music from the African, Latin, Caribbean and Middle Eastern continents.

-DJ sets: Boiler Room, Paris (Machine du Moulin Rouge, Wanderlust, Grande Halle De La Villette, Elysée Montmartre, Trianon, Alhambra, Favst, Bellevilloise, Seine Musicale, Badaboum, Nüba, Flow, Bains Douches,…), Esplanade de la Défense (Nanterre), Lyon (La Plateforme), Lille (Le Tripostal), Isola 2000 (Les Pistes Électroniques), Nancy (L’Envers Club), United States of America (New York, Las Vegas), Spain (Razzmatazz, La Mutant), Belgium (Fuse, Mirano), United Kingdom (The Den, 53 Degrees, The Legion, Orange Rooms, Sketch), Germany (Nektar Beach, Tempelhof), Switzerland (Fri-Son, Loft Club, Salzhaus Winterthur), Italy (Santeria Social Club),…
+DJ sets: France: Boiler Room, Paris (Solidays, Esplanade de la Défense, Machine du Moulin Rouge, Wanderlust, Grande Halle De La Villette, Elysée Montmartre, Trianon, Alhambra, Gaîté Lyrique, Favst, Bellevilloise, Seine Musicale, Centre Pompidou, CND, Badaboum, Nüba, Flow), Reims (La Magnifique Society), Cabourg (Cabourg Mon Amour), Lyon (La Plateforme), Lille (Le Tripostal), Isola 2000 (Les Pistes Électroniques), Nancy (L’Envers Club)

-Brands : Isabel Marant (After show), Mitchell & Ness (Europe), Diesel (Bread & Butter), Burn (Tour France), Puma (UK), Eristoff (La Place), Orange (Radio Nova), WeSC (Citadium), Be Street Magazine (Be Street Weeknd), Wad Magazine (Wad Klub), John Ribbe (Runway),…
+Brands : Red Bull (Italy), Elle Magazine (Norway), Isabel Marant (after show), Asics (France), Mitchell & Ness (Europe), Diesel (Bread & Butter), Burn (tour France), Puma (UK), Eristoff (La Place), Orange (Radio Nova), WeSC (Citadium), Vice (Italy), Series Mania (Lille), Hornet (Paris Pride), Be Street Magazine (Be Street Weeknd), Wad Magazine (Wad Klub), John Ribbe (runway)

-Radios : UK (BBC Radio 1, Rinse FM, NTS, Reprezent, Nasty FM), USA (The Lot, KCSB FM, KEXP, Vocalo), France (Radio FG, Mouv’, OKLM, Télérama, Rinse France, Hotel Radio Paris, Le Mellotron, Radio Meuh), Funkhaus Europa (Germany), Triple J (Australia), Polskie Radio (Poland), Radio 1 (Prague),…
+Radios : UK (BBC Radio 1, Rinse FM, NTS, Reprezent, Nasty FM), USA (The Lot, KCSB FM, KEXP, Vocalo), France (Radio FG, Mouv’, OKLM, Télérama, Rinse France, Hotel Radio Paris, Le Mellotron, Radio Meuh), Funkhaus Europa (Allemagne), Triple J (Australie), Polskie Radio (Pologne), Radio 1 (Prague)